tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/产品简介/变更历史_intl.md

 ### New features

 1. Game SDK supports accompaniments and sound effects in various formats.
-2. Adds voice message and voice-to-text conversion in game scenarios.
+2. Add voice message and voice-to-text conversion in game scenarios.

 ### Optimizations